Local Tours in South Central New Mexico

 Adventures on Horseback

-Concho Hills Guest Ranch – This guest ranch is located in the foothills of the San Mateo Mountains near historic Magdalena, New Mexico.
+The Concho Hills Guest Ranch is located in the foothills of the San Mateo Mountains near historic Magdalena, New Mexico.
 A stay at this dude ranch includes horseback riding, western ranch activities, and historical tours.

-Bosque del Apache – The Bosque del Apache National Wildlife Refuge near Socorro, New Mexico is a birding hot spot.
+The Bosque del Apache National Wildlife Refuge near Socorro, New Mexico is a birding hot spot.
 It is renowned for the tens of thousands of cranes, geese, and ducks who winter at the Bosque each year.
 Free, naturalist-led tours of the birds, reptiles, and mammals are available year-round.
-The annual Festival of the Cranes is held each November and features over 100 guided tours, hikes, and photography classes.
+The annual Festival of the Cranes is held each year and features guided tours, hikes, and photography classes.